Radio and Digital Production BA Honours

 Year 3 (Credit Level 6)

-In your ﬁnal year you will be part of a group project to create a ‘pop-up’ radio station, which will broadcast on the internet for an extended period.
-You will also work on an individual project, developing your entrepreneurial skills to secure a commission to produce audio and digital content for a client, and produce an academic dissertation or major research project on any subject concerned with media or communication.
-Subjects of study include:
+In your ﬁnal year, you and your cohort will create a ‘pop-up’ radio station, which will broadcast on the internet for an extended period.
+You will make key decisions about the audience, the character and the music policy of the station.
+You will also be responsible for marketing, launching and running the station, which will include a range of live output as well as complementary audio-visual content and social media.
+You will also work on an individual project, developing your entrepreneurial skills to secure a commission to produce audio and digital content for a client, and create a portfolio of your work as part of our employability module.
+Core modules include:

 - Contemporary Issues in Media Policy

 As part of your course you can take elective modules.
 Electives are an exciting opportunity to widen your experience at university and to gain skills and knowledge that will help make you more employable.
 Find out about Westminster electives.

 You can take advantage of our Study Abroad agreements with overseas universities, spending half an academic year at another university in countries such as Australia, Canada, China, Hong Kong and the USA.
 Your work there will count towards your degree at Westminster.

 Radio students are encouraged to take part in and run our award-winning internet radio station, Smoke Radio (www.smokeradio.co.uk), which was named Best Student station in 2015.
 This is an invaluable opportunity for all students to learn about music scheduling, presentation and production, outside broadcasts, as well as events, marketing and branding.

 This course is accredited by Skillset, the Sector Skills Council (SSC) for the creative industries skillset.org

 To check what your tuition fees cover and what you may need to pay for separately, see our tuition fees information.

 Work Experience and professional development are key components of the course, all students must get at least one 10-day placement during their university career.
 Students compile a portfolio of the experience and produce a CV.
 Recent placements have included: